microsoft/rempl-graphql-devtools/README.md

 ### Operations Tracker

 It records all the operations done via Apollo client.
+[More info](./docs/operations-tracker.md)

 ### GraphiQL